KomalITCODER/KomalITCODER/README.md

 - 👋 Hi, I’m @KomalITCODER
 - 👀 I’m interested in web development, Data
-- 🌱 I’m currently learning GO
+- 🌱 I’m currently learning GO and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any open source collaborations
 - 📫 How to reach me ...

 <!---